tidyverse/tidyverse.org/content/blog/ggplot2-4-0-0-s7/index.md

 ### Testing

 In S3, the recommended way to test for the class of an object is to use a testing function.
 For example [`is.factor()`](https://rdrr.io/r/base/factor.html); and if such a testing function doesn't exist: use [`inherits()`](https://rdrr.io/r/base/class.html).
-In S7, it is still recommended to use dedicating testing functions, but if these are absent, you can use [`S7::S7_inherits()`](https://rconsortium.github.io/S7/reference/S7_inherits.html).
+In S7, it is still recommended to use dedicating testing functions.
+However, if these are absent, you can use [`S7::S7_inherits()`](https://rconsortium.github.io/S7/reference/S7_inherits.html).
 If we wanted to write a testing function for our new class, we can do that as follows:

 <div class="highlight">